YashwantOstwal/hxui_program/README.md

 ### The Solution: HxUI Protocol

-HxUI is a crowdfunding and governance protocol built on Solana, designed to turn open-source UI development into an incentive-aligned economy.
+HxUI Protocol is a crowdfunding and governance protocol built on Solana, designed to turn open-source UI development into an incentive-aligned economy.

-At its core, HxUI enables communities to directly fund and prioritize what gets built.
+At its core, HxUI Protocol enables communities to directly fund and prioritize what gets built.

-HxUI currently powers **[100xUI](https://www.100xui.com/)**, our premium shadcn-based component registry.
+HxUI Protocol currently powers **[100xUI](https://www.100xui.com/)**, our premium shadcn-based component registry.
 Through this, users can influence the development roadmap in a completely permissionless way:

-Users can purchase HXUI tokens or earn HXUI Lite tokens by adding 100xUI components via the shadcn CLI to their projects
+Users can purchase HxUI tokens or earn HxUI Lite tokens by adding 100xUI components via the shadcn CLI to their projects
 These tokens are used to vote on candidate components
 Multiple components compete for attention in an open market of demand

 A component is only released if:

-It secures the highest votes in the current cycle among competing candidates, with others rolling over to the next cycle
+It secures the highest votes in the current cycle among competing candidates, with others rolling over to the next cycle.
-It surpasses a minimum vote threshold, ensuring fair developer compensation
+It surpasses a minimum vote threshold, ensuring fair developer compensation.

 Because this runs on Solana, transactions are fast and cheap, making it easy for users to participate without friction.